grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 ##### `options?.context` - _object (Optional)_

-As an arbitrary object, it contains information related to your extension point that you would like to share with the extensions.
+An object containing information related to your extension point that you would like to share with the extensions.
 For example: `{ baseUrl: '/foo/bar' }`.
-This parameter is not available for component extensions because you can pass contextual information using the component props.
+This parameter is not available for component extensions, instead you should pass contextual information using the component props.

 :::note